 2. Set the Recovery Point

-Important: If you do not see this option that means the package cannot be used as a recovery point either because one or more tables or core WordPress files have been filtered from the package.
+Important: If you do not see this option that means the package cannot be used as a recovery point either because the package is not stored locally or database tables or core WordPress files have been filtered from the package.

 3. Observe the new Recovery Point